Tuesday, December 21, 2010

 We stain our hands with stones

-I was left in the kitchen with
+I was left in the kitchen with broken pieces of your shoulder

 I heard her speaking but no words came out